 Net Worth Percentile in Charlotte

 Your national net worth ranking uses Federal Reserve SCF data and is the same wherever you live.
-But Charlotte’s cost of living is 3% below the national average (COL index: 97), which changes what your net worth actually buys.
+But Charlotte’s cost of living is 1% above the national average (COL index: 101), which changes what your net worth actually buys.

 Purchasing power in Charlotte